surf-rdm/yoda-tutorial/episodes/unsupervised-rdm.Rmd

 ## Submitting the dataset to the Vault

-Now that you have a dataset which includes its metadata and the data itself, you can initiate the flow that will place the frozen version of the dataset in the Vault.
+Now that you have a dataset which includes data and metadata, you can initiate the flow that will place the frozen version of the dataset in the Vault.
 This is going to be an unsupervised process during this exercise, simulating a situation where you are an expert data practitioner.
-This means that, you are yourself in charge of not only submitting but also accepting the dataset in the Vault.
+This means that you are yourself in charge of not only submitting, but also accepting the dataset in the Vault.

 1. In the Yoda interface, navigate to the `research-tutorial-unsup` folder, then your Project folder, and then to the dataset folder